scherersebastian/home/docs/threat-modeling/threat-modeling.md

 # Threat Modeling

+This section and its subsequent subsections cover the fundamentals of Threat Modeling.

-Threat Modeling is a proactive security practice aimed at systematically identifying, prioritizing, and addressing security vulnerabilities in a system.
-It starts by creating a detailed model of the system's architecture, covering data flows, entry and exit points, and all interacting components.
-This model serves as a comprehensive blueprint that engineers use to simulate various attack scenarios.
+Threat Modeling is an engineering-focused approach to proactively identify and prioritize system vulnerabilities.
+It involves creating a system architecture model detailing data flows, entry/exit points, and component interactions.
+Engineers utilize this model to simulate attack scenarios, pinpointing critical vulnerabilities.

-Threat modeling serves as an essential first step for implementing a security strategy.
-By running simulated attacks on the system model, engineers can identify critical vulnerabilities.

-You threat model to identify threats to your component, which then lets you know where you need to concentrate your resources.

-Effectively laying the groundwork for building a secure infrastructure from the ground up.

-## Further Materials

-All of the listed training materials are free:
+This practice is fundamental to initiate a robust security strategy, guiding resource allocation for system hardening.

+For a deeper dive:

 - [Microsoft Training - Threat Modeling Security Fundamentals](https://docs.microsoft.com/en-us/learn/paths/tm-threat-modeling-fundamentals/)